2024–25 NFL playoffs: AFC: Buffalo Bills 27, Baltimore Ravens 25

 The Bills received the ball to start the half but punted after three plays.
 The Ravens drove from their own 36-yard line to the Buffalo 27-yard line but could not get any further and elected to take the field goal by Tucker from 47 yards out to make it 21–13.
 The Bills continued to struggle, again punting on their next drive.
 The Ravens went 80 yards in seven plays, scoring off a Derrick Henry 5-yard run; however, the two-point conversion attempt to try and tie the game was batted down by Bills linebacker Matt Milano for an incompletion.
-Starting at their own 30, the Bills went 37 yards to setup a 51-yard field goal attempt by Tyler Bass to make the score 24–19 with 12:04 remaining in the fourth quarter.
+Starting at their own 30, the Bills went 37 yards to setup a 51-yard field goal attempt by Tyler Bass to put the score at 24–19 with 12:04 remaining in the fourth quarter.
 On the next drive, when Jackson completed a pass to tight end Mark Andrews to the 44-yard line of Buffalo, Terrel Bernard forced a fumble that he recovered to give Buffalo the ball.
 The Bills responded with a grinding drive of 52 yards that took five minutes off the clock that culminated with Bass making a 21-yard field goal (after Buffalo elected to kick on 4th-and-goal from the 2-yard line) with 3:29 remaining to give Buffalo a 27–19 lead.
 A subsequent penalty on the kick return meant Baltimore started at their own 12-yard line.
 The Ravens drove down the field quickly, going 88 yards in eight plays that saw Jackson throw a 24-yard pass to Isaiah Likely in the end zone to cut the deficit to two.
 On the two-point conversion attempt, Jackson threw it to Andrews near the pylon, but Andrews dropped the pass.
 With 1:33 remaining, the Ravens attempted an onside kick, but Rasul Douglas recovered it for the Bills.
 Buffalo had one 17-yard running play to burn the last Ravens timeout before kneeling the ball to end the game.

-The Ravens outgained the Bills in total yards (416–273) while punting zero times but had three turnovers, while Buffalo had none while not trailing after the first quarter.
-With the win, Buffalo was guaranteed to face Kansas City for the fourth time in the last five postseasons in the AFC Championship Game; the last time Buffalo had played in the AFC Championship Game was in 2021 against the Chiefs.
+The Ravens outgained the Bills in total yards (416–273) while punting zero times; however, they had three turnovers, while Buffalo had none.
+With the win, Buffalo will face Kansas City for the fourth time in the last five postseasons in the AFC Championship Game; the last time Buffalo had played in the AFC Championship Game was in 2021 against the Chiefs.